Land Use & Resource Classes

 2. Country selection: Filter to configured countries (countries list in config)

-3. Clustering: Aggregate administrative units into target number of regions
+3. Clustering: Aggregate administrative units using k-means clustering on centroids

 Global model coverage map